who makes surō's products?

 avoid exposing your pearl jewellery to extreme temperatures as this can cause them to swell, which can ultimately loosen the setting. whenever they need a cleaning just use a clean, soft cloth to gently rub the surface.

-the gold on gold vermeil jewellery will inevitably fade over time as the layer of gold is very thin. the less a piece is handled the less likely the gold will rub off over time. the gold will eventually patina to reveal the base material, which for surō pieces is sterling silver. if you are unhappy with the aesthetics, we can re-do the 18ct gold through surō for a flate rate of $50.00 AU.
+the gold on gold plated jewellery will inevitably fade over time as the layer of gold is very thin. the less a piece is handled the less likely the gold will rub off over time. the gold will eventually patina to reveal the base material, which for surō pieces is sterling silver. if you are unhappy with the aesthetics, we are more than happy to discuss re-plating your piece.